expo/expo/packages/expo-module-scripts/README.md

 ### 📝 LICENSE

 This makes it easier for other members of the community to work with your package.
-Expo usually has **MIT** licenses.
+Expo usually has the **MIT** license.

 ```json5
 {